 No, this is regarded as an extraordinary circumstance that is not within the airline's control, so you cannot claim compensation.

-Yes, if your flight meets the EU261 criteria, Wizz Air has to pay compensation.
+Yes, if your flight meets the compensation criteria of an aviation regulation, Wizz Air has to pay compensation.

-Wizz Air can typically take between 48 hours and 30 days to process your compensation.
-However, as Tsvetelina Botseva, Sky Refunds’ legal counsel, explains:
+Wizz Air can typically take between 2 weeks to 2 months to process your compensation, depending on the complexity of the case.
+As Tsvetelina Botseva, Sky Refunds’ legal counsel, explains:

 “The time it takes to obtain compensation largely depends on the airline’s responsiveness.
 Some carriers acknowledge liability and process claims promptly once they receive the necessary documents.